-In this article, we will learn how to LOOKUP file with last version in Excel.
+In this article, we will learn how to get the newest file version using Excel LOOKUP function.

 Let’s understand this by using the above stated formula in an example